 There are currently no topics for this game.

-TriviaIn the German gaming magazine GameStar (issue 04/2009) Master of Orion 3 was named as one of the "10 Most Terrible Sequels".
-The best parts of Master of Orion II are the logical game mechanics and the easy to learn menu structure.
+- Issue 04/2009 – One of the "10 Most Terrible Sequels" (The best parts of Master of Orion II are the logical game mechanics and the easy to learn menu structure.
 All that got improved for the worst by complicating everything and focusing on macro management.
-Also the exciting turn-based combat got replaced by ugly real-time battles.
+Also the exciting turn-based combat got replaced by ugly real-time battles.)